Hopkins' Crew Portraits - about March 1944

-These photos are taken from the Edward C. Jordan's 398th Photo Collection CD.
-If you would like to add information about these photographs, please contact Dave Jordan.
+These photos were taken from the Edward C. Jordan's 398th Photo CD.
+If you would like to add information about these photographs, please contact our Crew Photos Coordinator.
+Please mention the title and photograph date.

 1st Lt.
 Robert L. Hopkins